Start Your LLC Online With Nolo Today

 3. File Articles of Organization

-You can create a Michigan LLC by filing Articles of Organization with the Michigan Department of Licensing and Regulatory Affairs.
+You can create a Michigan LLC by filing articles of organization with LARA.
 The articles must include:

 • the LLC's name